Maximal entropy in the moment body: Introduction

 Our focus is on the moment body membership oracle problem: finding a point in a linear projection of the spectraplex, defined as the compact convex set of trace-one positive semidefinite matrices, a non-polyhedral generalization of the simplex.
 Determining whether a given point lies within a given moment body is a problem with numerous applications in polynomial optimization or quantum information theory.
 This includes for example the problem of decomposing a given multivariate polynomial as a sum of squares (SOS) of other polynomials, see e.g. \cite[Section 2.4]{n23} and references therein.
 In order to address this problem with a first-order algorithm, we use an approach inspired from quantum information theory \cite{jv23,h24}, namely the global minimization of a smooth and strictly convex log-partition function dual to a maximum entropy problem.
-Quantum state estimation aims to recover a density matrix (i.e. an element of the spectraplex, a trace-one positive semdefinite matrix) consistent with observed measurement statistics (i.e. the linear projection of the spectraplex) \cite{bz17} - and this is exactly our moment body membership oracle problem.
+Quantum state estimation aims to recover a density matrix (i.e. an element of the spectraplex, a trace-one positive semidefinite matrix) consistent with observed measurement statistics (i.e. the linear projection of the spectraplex) \cite{bz17} --- and this is exactly our moment body membership oracle problem.
 A particularly effective method for solving this problem consists of selecting, among all compatible density matrices, the one maximizing entropy.
 The dual of this problem leads to the minimization of a convex, smooth function called the log-partition function.
-We analyze its curvature properties, and based on geometric quantities appearing during the analysis, we describe a neat and simple geometric pre-conditioning algorithm.
-A detailed complexity analysis reveals a cubic dependence on the matrix size, similar to a few eigenstructure computations.
+We analyze its curvature properties and, based on geometric quantities appearing during the analysis, we describe a neat and simple geometric pre-conditioning algorithm; the same dual viewpoint also yields exact, rational certificates separating strict feasibility, boundary membership and infeasibility.